 And if you’re looking for some diversity, just walk a few steps out of Fulham Palace and you’re right on the shore of river Thames.

 It’s always exciting discovering a new location and this one didn’t disappoint.
 Very close to Temple Tube Station, Lincoln’s Inn chapel beautifully stand hidden behind office buildings and quite narrow streets.
 But the moment we could see it, I was pretty excited, as you can imagine.

 There’s actually a church that’s in use all year for concerts on the higher level, while below the chapel, there is a 17th-century vaulted undercroft, as you can see in the photos.
 Isn’t it just beautiful?

 For photographers, this is the most amazing light scenario, with white faded walls and floors.
 It’s basically a huge outdoor studio, with beautiful light bouncing off everywhere.

-I wouldn’t say this is necessarily a London hidden gem, as pretty much everyone heard or knows about it’s existence, having become very popular in the West End.
+I wouldn’t say this is necessarily a London hidden gem, as pretty much everyone heard or knows about its existence, has become very popular in the West End.
 Nevertheless, I think it’s definitely worth mentioning.
-It is such a beautiful market and trading area, especially during Christmas time, when designers get a chance to show their creativity with some amazing decor.
+It is such a beautiful market and trading area, especially during Christmas time when designers get a chance to show their creativity with some amazing decor.

-To make this post complete, I’ve also added a map with all of London’s photo shoot locations and hidden gems discovered by us, so you can see they exist and they’re waiting to be explored!
+To make this London hidden gems post complete, I’ve also added a map with all of London’s photoshoot locations and London hidden gems as well!